• Home

 Everyday environments shape who participates, who belongs, and who thrives.

-Through speaking, advising, research, and collaborative design, Lauren brings together evidence, lived experience, and powerful storytelling to help people understand complex challenges in more human, hopeful, and actionable ways.
+Through keynotes, presentations, advising, research, and collaborative design, Lauren brings together evidence, lived experience, and powerful storytelling to help people understand complex challenges in more human, hopeful, and actionable ways.

 Core Questions Driving the Work